top of page

 In the lab, I am working to develop a novel Co-cultured Cardiomyocyte-on-Chip Platform (CoCo Chip) and Non-invasive Contractility Evaluation Chip (NICE Chip).
 These platforms, used to culture cardiomyocytes (heart muscle cells) and skeletal muscle, automatically and continuously collect contractility throughout culture, giving insights into disease state and response to stimuli (i.e. alcohol, exercise, drug compounds, etc).
 These models are ultimately used for studying disease progression, screening new pharmaceutical drug compounds, and serving as a diagnostic tool in clinical settings.

-I'm currently serving as Cofounder and CEO of Humimic Biosystems LLC, a company created with the goal of commercializing the Balalab's organ model platforms for pharmaceutical use.
+I am the CEO and Cofounder of Humimic Biosystems, a company created with the goal of commercializing the Balalab's organ model platforms for pharmaceutical use.

 To date, I've secured over $500K in research and business development funding.